inside.ewu.edu

 Pre-requisites: admission to a Leadership degree or certificate program.

-This course explores how identity, culture/diversity impact leadership practice.
+Explores how identity, culture/diversity impact leadership practice.
 Through a social justice lens and with an interest in learning to understand one another, this course is an exploration of theories and practices related to leading across cultures and through diversity.
-Additionally, students will develop their own thinking and understanding of how identity and difference impacts leadership.
+Additionally, students develop their own thinking and understanding of how identity and difference impacts leadership.

 LEAD 540.
 LEADING CHANGE.
 4 Credits.